-1.1.
-This DPA consists of this main document and the following appendices:
+This Agreement consists of this main document and the following appendices:

 Appendix 2: Security Measures

-2.1 In this DPA, capitalized terms shall have the meanings set out below or, if not defined herein or in the general terms and conditions executed between the Parties, the meanings set forth in Applicable Legislation.
+2.1 In this Agreement, capitalized terms shall have the meanings set out below or if not defined herein, the meanings set forth in Applicable Legislation.

-2.2 The Parties shall negotiate in good faith and agree on any relevant and necessary amendments and updates to this DPA and the processing carried out hereunder to ensure that it complies with Applicable Legislation at all times during the term of this DPA.
+2.2 The Parties shall negotiate in good faith and agree on any relevant and necessary amendments and updates to this Agreement and the processing carried out hereunder to ensure that it complies with Applicable Legislation at all times during the term of this Agreement.

-2.3 The Processor shall provide all services under the DPA in a professional manner and as may be expected from a well reputed provider of data processing services.
+2.3 The Processor shall provide all services under this Agreement in a professional manner and as may be expected from a well reputed provider of data processing services.

-3.1 The Processor shall process the Data in accordance with the Controller’s written instructions set out in this DPA, including Appendix 1.
+1.1 The Processor shall process the Data in accordance with the Controller’s written instructions in Appendix 1.
 The instructions shall at least include the following information:

 (i) The purpose of the processing;